casmacdo/rust-skills/src/basic_program.md

 ```

 The rust compiler expects the main function to return closed, regular brackets.
-In contrastm regular Rust functions allow programmers to define output types and return values.
-For example, the main function below will return an error becasue the Rust compiler expects a different output type.
+In contrast, regular Rust functions allow programmers to define output types and return values.
+For example, the main function will retun an error if the expression output is not what the compiler expects.

 ```rust,editable